Internal Control System

 Risk Management

-The president of Seiko Epson acts as the Chief Risk Management Officer in the Epson Group, including subsidiaries.
-Group-wide risks are globally managed by Head Office supervisory departments with the cooperation of the operations divisions and subsidiaries.
+Based on the Basic Internal Control System Policy, overall responsibility for risk management in the Epson Group, including subsidiaries, belongs to the president of Seiko Epson.
+Group-wide risk management is carried out by Head Office supervisory departments with the cooperation of the operations divisions and subsidiaries.
 Risks unique to an individual business are managed by the Chief Operating Officer of that business, including at subsidiaries consolidated under them.
-The Seiko Epson risk management department monitors overall risk management in the Epson Group, makes corrections and adjustments thereto, and ensures the effectiveness of risk management programs.
+The Company has also set up the risk management department, monitors overall risk management Group-wide, makes corrections and adjustments thereto, and ensures the effectiveness of risk management programs.
+The risk management organization is defined in the Epson Group Risk Management Basic Regulations.

 Crisis Management